multicloud-ops/cherry-picker/README.md

 ## What does a cherry picker bot do?

 Typically the master has a collection of features.
 Some in development and some being fixed.
 By using the release cutter bot (see below), you can create a feature branch which is nothing more than a sample of the master branch code at a specific point in development.
-Once the feature branch has been creaeted, development continues on the master branch.
+Once the feature branch has been created, development continues on the master branch.
 At some point in time you may feel you want to add the newer features and bug fixes to the release branch you created.
 The cherry-picker bot provides a way for you to do that.

 Assuming your master branch has commits that look like this: